Why Do Car Accidents Happen?

 While Florida law enforcement is tough on drunk drivers, the consequences of drinking and driving, or using drugs behind the wheel, do not seem to deter some drivers.
 In 2012, the state recorded 697 drunk driving deaths.

 Drunk drivers and drivers high on drugs need to be held accountable for their actions.
 The dangers of drunk driving have been well documented for decades.
-That's why we take such cases so seriously at the Law Office of Scott M. Miller.
+That's why we take such cases so seriously at the Law Offices of Scott M. Miller, P.A.

 If you or a loved one was injured in a car crash caused by a drunk driver in Florida, Attorney Miller can work with you and make sure your case receives the attention it rightfully deserves.
 We routinely review accident reports and arrest records when building strong DUI accident cases.